CactiLab/BYOTee-Build-Your-Own-TEEs/getting_started.md

 2. Log in to the virtual machine using the credentials `vagrant:vagrant`.
 3. Open a terminal and `cd` to the `tools` directory.
 4. Run `mkdir global_provisioning/audio -p` to make a directory called `global_provisioning`, with a subfolder of `audio` for audio files.
-5. Run `./createRegions --region-list "United States" "Japan" "Australia" --outfile global_provisioning/region.secrets` script to create the geographical regions (USA, Japan, and Australia in this case).
-This script also creates the mipod secrets and an AES key for protecting songs (the AES key will be sent to the `pl` project). **ATTENTION**: Each team will have a unique `aes.key` for protecting songs.
-Because each team should have different AES key, so different teams need different `pl` projects, or else the AES key will not work and can not decrypt the song correctly.
+5. Run `./createRegions --region-list "United States" "Japan" "Australia" --outfile global_provisioning/region.secrets` script to create the geographical regions (USA, Japan, and Australia in this case)
-6. Run `./createUsers --user-list "drew:1234567890" "ben:00000000" "misha:0987654321" --outfile global_provisioning/user.secrets` script to create the 3 users ("drew", "ben" and "misha") with their pins, salt, and hmac-sha512 hash.
+6. Run `./createUsers --user-list "drew:1234567890" "ben:00000000" "misha:0987654321" --outfile global_provisioning/user.secrets` script to create the 3 users ("drew", "ben" and "misha") with their pins.
-7. Run `./protectSong --region-list "United States" --region-secrets-path global_provisioning/region.secrets --outfile global_provisioning/audio/swan.drm --infile ../sample-audio/swan.wav --owner "misha" --user-secrets-path global_provisioning/user.secrets` to provision a song for the United States region, with "drew" as an owner, use the `mipod.secrets` to protect the song.
-This script will genearte an `aes.key` file for the first time which will be sent to hardware.
+7. Run `./protectSong --region-list "United States" --region-secrets-path global_provisioning/region.secrets --outfile global_provisioning/audio/demo.drm --infile ../sample-audio/Sound-Bite_One-Small-Step.wav --owner "drew" --user-secrets-path global_provisioning/user.secrets` to provision a song for the United States region, with "drew" as an owner.
 8. Run `./createDevice --region-list "United States" "Japan" --region-secrets-path global_provisioning/region.secrets --user-list "drew" "ben" "misha" --user-secrets-path global_provisioning/user.secrets --device-dir device1`.
 This will create a device for the "United States" and "Japan" regions and provision the device for "drew", "ben", and "misha", allowing each of them to log in.
-Any output files will be put into the "device1" directory.
+Any output files will be put into a "device" directory.
-9. Run the device by running `./buildDevice -p ../ -n rit_pl_proj -bf all -secrets_dir device1` (note that this takes a long time to run the first time you run it!
+9. Run the device by running `./buildDevice -p ../ -n test -bf all -secrets_dir device1/` (note that this takes a long time to run the first time you run it!
 Please be patient.)
-This will create a Vivado project called `rit_pl_proj` and use the `device1` secrets directory.
+This will create a Vivado project called `test` and use the `device1` secrets directory.
 10. Run `./packageDevice ../boot-image/template.bif device1/miPod.bin device1/download.bit` to create a `miPod.BIN` file with your bitstream.
 11. Insert the SD card into the SD card reader, and insert that into your laptop.
     Ensure that this is passed through to the VM through the VirtualBox USB options